Keyser Blog | Commercial Real Estate Advocates

 Next, many are worried about the gravity of taking on a project and what it entails.
 Moving a company involves key real estate decisions, an architect, design team, generally a General Contractor, a furniture company (if they are getting furniture), IT migrations, changing addresses, updating suppliers and clients, assessing where everyone should be in the space, hiring a mover – and those are just external factors.

 The real internal factors that clients worry about is the impact the move will have on employees.
-Is the new location going to be burdensome for employees to commute to, thus creating turnover?
-What type of public transportation does the new space offer?
+Will the new location be burdensome for employees to commute to, potentially leading to increased turnover?
+What type of public transportation is available in the new space?
 There are many known and unknown factors that could affect employee productivity and satisfaction during a move.

 2. What are the most common misconceptions when it comes to moving companies?

-The main one is that by calling any “mover” you are going to automatically be evaluating apples to apples.
+The main one is that by calling any “mover” you are going to be evaluating apples to apples automatically.
 Commercial Moving is REALLY technical – it’s hard.
-The challenge is, almost every moving company that exists is primarily a residential moving company.
-Residential moves are cookie cutter with much higher margins.
+The challenge is that almost every moving company that exists is primarily a residential moving company.
+Residential moves are cookie-cutter with much higher margins.
 Commercial Moves have so many moving parts, both figuratively and literally.
-Imagine trying to move large, untraditional pieces of equipment such as industrial machinery, aerospace gear, or mechanical hardware with a moving truck that's built for office equipment.
-For your relocation to be executed with excellence, you have to find a moving company that understands your needs.
+Imagine trying to move large, unconventional pieces of equipment, such as industrial machinery, aerospace gear, or mechanical hardware, with a moving truck built for office equipment.
+For your relocation to be executed with excellence, you must find a moving company that understands your specific needs.

-3. What are some common mistakes companies do when moving?
+3. What are some common mistakes companies make when moving?

-1. The most common mistake that companies make is that some hire based on the low price.
-Don’t get me wrong, budget is important to everyone.
-But many companies don’t properly evaluate the qualifications of the companies providing an estimate and assume they have adequate experience.
-In commercial moving, more than almost any other service based business, you get what you pay for.
+1. The most common mistake that companies make is hiring based on the lowest price.
+Don’t get me wrong, a budget is essential to everyone.
+However, many companies fail to properly evaluate the qualifications of the companies providing an estimate, assuming they have adequate experience.
+In commercial moving, more than almost any other service-based business, you get what you pay for.

 2. The next mistake is that many companies don’t adequately consider “soft” costs.
-There is a cost associated with taking employees away from what they are meant to be doing to do other things like packing, unpacking, or being responsible to organize a move.
-So many companies talk about just hard dollars – but they also need to consider soft dollar impacts as well.
+There is a cost associated with taking employees away from what they are meant to be doing to do other things, like packing, unpacking, or being responsible for organizing a move.
+Many companies focus solely on hard dollars, but they also need to consider the impact on soft dollars.

-3. The final mistake I consistently see occurs when client’s procure movers that don’t come out to their space – accepting estimates over the phone.
-Many end up with a horrific move experience.
+3. The final mistake I consistently see occurs when clients hire movers who don’t visit their space – instead, they accept estimates over the phone.
+Many end up with a horrific moving experience.

 4. How can companies best prepare for a move?

 Step 1: Reach out to a moving company early.
-Our typical lead time for a move is 1-2 weeks out and often times, we’re booked for service.
-Don’t wait until the last minute to talk to us.
+Our typical lead time for a move is 1-2 weeks, and we are often booked for service.
+Please don’t wait until the last minute to talk to us.

 Step 3: When the mover is in your space evaluating your project, play dumb.
 That may sound disruptive.
 Why would you play dumb?
-Our process is extraordinarily technical to set our clients up for success.
+Our process is exceptionally technical, designed to set our clients up for success.
 And it’s been grooved from thousands of moves being successfully completed.
-You as the client should have basic information ready to provide but outside of that you should allow the moving company to lead the way.
+You, as the client, should have basic information ready to provide, but outside of that, you should allow the moving company to lead the way.
 You will be able to tell pretty quickly who has experience and who doesn’t.

 5. What is the average time period to move a company?